hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 ## Permission Groups (Roles)

 A set of permissions is called a **role**.
-Roles can be granted and revoked.
+Similarly to permission tokens, roles can be granted using `Grant` instruction and revoked using `Revoke` instruction.

+Before granting a role to an account, a role should first be registered.

 <!-- TODO: add more info about roles -->